fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The third Group is of those who are neither perfect believers nor confirmed unbelievers.
 The children, the lunatics, those who because of one reason or another were not in a position to differentiate between the right and the wrong path, those who were so far from Islamic environment that they were not aware of the truth of Islam, those who did not know about Islam but at the same time were not enemies of Islam, those whose religious beliefs were not based upon logical understanding but they just followed what their families were following; even those non-believers who love the Holy Prophet (S) and his Ahlul-Bait, without knowing that they were the True Guides sent by Allah: all such people come under this group.

 Such people will not be subject to the questioning and squeeze of grave.
 They will be left in a state like deep slumber; and Allah will decide about them on the Day of Judgement.
-Till then, there is neither reward nor punishment for them.14
+Till then, there is neither reward nor punishment for them.

 After these three main groups, there still remains a group in between, which must be described here to complete the picture.
 This group is of those believers who had committed so many sins that could not be wiped out by worldly troubles and agony of death.
 Now, if Allah decides that such a believer should come on the Day of Judgement clean from all blemishes and free from all sins, then He may put him under punishment during the Barzakh period.
 And it is this punishment which has been referred to in the Hadith of Imam Jafer Sadiq (A) which was mentioned earlier:
 “We will intercede on your behalf on the Day of Judgement; but, by Allah, I am worried about you whilst you would be in Barzakh.”